 Insider tip: if you want an even better view of Big Ben and Parliament itself, cross Westminster Bridge and turn right to get a truly iconic shot of this beautiful city.

-This is one of the things I regret not making time for when I lived in London.
+This is one of the things I regret not making time for in London.
 I planned to see it on one of my last days in London but then fell too ill to leave my bed.
 For now, I’ll just have to make do with seeing the Abbey in movies…

 The London Eye